On this page:

 Demolition

-The demolition control in the NCO holds the existing pattern of development until the character features of the site and the new development have been evaluated.
+The demolition control in the NCO preserves the existing pattern of development until the character features of the site and the new development have been evaluated.

 The demolition control should not be used to conserve existing buildings, but rather to ensure that demolition does not occur until the planning authority is satisfied that the new development meets the neighbourhood character objectives for the area.